 This delightfully entertaining film is equal parts funny and macabre, with a main character who must figure out who's killing her on her birthday.

 Along the way, she manages to find romance, grow as a person, and entertain us with the increasingly ridiculous ways in which she gets killed.
+One of the better time loop horror flicks, for sure.

 9. This Is the End (2013)